Originally published Feb 2 2015 Website: https://www.csindy.com/TheWire/archives/2018/10/29/weed-eating-goats-are-baaaack-in-bear-creek-regional-park

 Malmberg runs a business built on her goats and their appetites.
 Because they eat weeds they’re good problem solvers — especially for the sort of problems facing the Rocky Flats refuge, according to Malmberg.

-From the 1950s to 1990s the United States used Rocky Flats outside Denver to make nuclear weapons.
+From the 1950s to the 1990s the United States used Rocky Flats outside Denver to make nuclear weapons.
 In 2001 Congress turned the site into a national wildlife refuge.
-After extensive cleanup efforts the U.S. Fish and Wildlife Service is looking for a way to stop the spread of invasive weeds, prevent wildfires and rejuvenate native grasses.
+After extensive cleanup efforts, the U.S. Fish and Wildlife Service is looking for a way to stop the spread of invasive weeds, prevent wildfires and rejuvenate native grasses.

 One option is a controlled burn.
 But that has produced sharp criticism from people who fear the fire could put plutonium into the air.

 Malmberg says citizen groups have asked her and her goats to step in.

 “They’re self-propelled by the problem, whether it’s fire mitigation or the weeds or whatever, that’s the fuel,” Malmberg said.
 “Then they recycle, which makes it into individual nutrients back to the soil.”

 In a statement, the Fish and Wildlife Service says it’s considering all options and has not yet made a decision.

 “This is so simple and so incredibly cheap,” Malmberg said.
 “And they’ve spent $7 billion.
 I can tell you I won’t be anywhere near $7 billion.”

 It was actually the cleanup effort that cost billions.
 If a prescribed burn is chosen, it would likely be done in the spring or summer.
 Malmberg says her goats could do the job for about $1,000 a day.